45+ Indiana Religious Sites

 600 Ferry Street, Lafayette, IN

-A small paver stone labyrinth is located in the courtyard of St. John’s Episcopal Church.
-You’ll enter through the gardens and craftsman-style portico.
-It is open to the public daily, from dawn to dusk.
+A small paverstone labyrinth is located in the courtyard of St. John’s Episcopal Church.
+You enter through the gardens and craftsman-style portico.
+The labyrinth is open to the public daily from dawn to dusk.

 St. Mary’s College Labyrinth & Prayer Garden, Notre Dame